franknmungai/react-hackathon/docs/04-drawing-the board.md

 As part of this component's return statement, we have `cells.map((cell) => <div>{cell.pos}</div>`.
 Since since `cells` is an array, we are calling `.map` which is a method that transforms one array to another.
 It iterates over the `board` array and for each Cell, it creates a _div_ This creates an array of _divs_, we use the `{}` syntax to write expressions in _jsx_, as in `<div>{cell.pos}</div>`, to render the position of the cell as the child content in our `div`.
 We also wrap the `.map` expression in braces `{}`.

 Notice we provide a `key` attribute to the _div_.
 Whenever we create elements/components dynamically for example using `.map() ` we need to provide a unique key so that React can manage this multiple elements.
+Find out more on transforming lists to components in React [here](https://reactjs.org/docs/lists-and-keys.html)

 Also notice how the top level `div` has a `className` attribute.
 In React, we pass classes using the `className` attribute instead of `class`.
 This is because class is a reserved JavaScript keyword.